zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### turningPowerWithRudder
 - Description: Set the turning power with a rudder
-- Default Value: 6
+- Default Value: 2

 ### slowAndReverseWithoutControls
 - Description: Vehicles do not require controls while in slow and reverse with a person on them
-- Default Value: true
+- Default Value: false

 ### enableLandVehicles
 - Description: Vehicles can now float on land.
 What is realism.
 Experimental only until wheels are invented.
 Must use rudder speeds to move forwards.
-- Default Value: false
+- Default Value: true

 ### enableBaseGameSailRotation
 - Description: Lets the baseGame sails Tiers1-4 to rotate based on wind direction